yyjhao/docSum/report/report.md

 we can see that PageRank seems to perform better than Degree, although the difference is not very significant.

-Furthermore, the coefficients $k_a$ and $k_b$ affect the performance of SenRank, and co-reference alone is even worse than using word overlaps.
+Furthermore, the coefficients $k_a$ and $k_b$ affect the performance of SenRank, as coref_twice performs the best while the other algorithms that uses co-references does not perform significantly better than PageRank and word overlaps alone.
+Interestingly, co-reference alone is even worse than using word overlaps.
 While this can mean that co-reference data along cannot adequately represent the relation between sentences, it can also be due to the fact that the co-reference resolution is not good enough.
+Moreover, this also shows that machine learning can be applied to derive an optimal set of variables used in SenRank to achieve better performance.

 # Conclusion

-In this paper, we propose a novel automatic document summarization algorithm called SenRank which model an article as a graph of sentences related to each other.
+In this paper, we propose a novel automatic document summarization algorithm SenRank which model an article as a graph of sentences related to each other.
 By  using co-reference and counting overlap of words, the weight of edges is constructed.
 Then we run PageRank on this weighted graph and generate our summary by aggregating top few non-overlaping sentences.
-The experiment results show that the quality of generated summary is reasonable.
-However, the dataset we test only includes science papers.
-To make the results more convincible, we need to test on different types of articles.
-Also, the coefficients of matrix A and B are still can be tweaked to make SenRank achieve a better performance.
+The experiment results show that the quality of generated summary is reasonable, and that the co-efficients uses in constructing the edges affect the performance of the algorithm.

+However, the dataset we test only includes science papers which are usually long and very well structured.
+It may be worthwhile to investigate the performance of SenRank on different types of articles such as news articles.

 \setlength{\parindent}{0in}